 - Ice.
 Icing the injured ankle both relieves pain and reduces inflammation.

 - Compression.
 Using a tight wrap will further reduce inflammation.

 - Elevation.
 Keeping the affected ankle elevated above heart level is another way to keep swelling to a minimum.

 When you come in to see us, we may need to splint or immobilize your ankle, depending on the severity of your injury.
 In the event of a very severe sprain, you might need to wear a walking boot or short cast as part of your ankle sprain treatment.

-In addition to those traditional treatment options, Parker Foot & Ankle is pleased to provide an array of advanced therapies, such as regenerative medicine biologics (growth factors, platelet rich plasma, amniotic stem cell therapy), magnets, and lasers.
+In addition to those traditional treatment options, Parker Foot & Ankle is pleased to provide an array of advanced therapies, such as regenerative medicine biologics (bone marrow aspirate concentrate (BMAC)) (growth factors, platelet rich plasma, platelet poor plasma), acoustic wave, and Cutting Edge MLS robotic head lasers.